-In November 2019, Metro DNA was part of the multi-sector team who led and reported on the Colorado Rx for PRONTOS (short for Prescriptions for Parks, Recreation, Outdoors, Nature, Trails and Open Space) workshop: a convening of those invested in local parks, open space, healthcare, and the outdoors.
+In November 2019, Metro DNA was part of the multi-sector team who led and reported on the Colorado Rx for PRONTOS (Colorado Prescriptions for Parks, Recreation, Outdoors, Nature, Trails, and Open Space) workshop: a convening of those invested in local parks, open space, healthcare, and the outdoors.
 All who gathered see the importance of nature’s ability to promote healthy bodies and minds.
 The workshop enabled the collection of information on the many prescription programs for parks, recreation, outdoors, nature, trails, and open space active and emerging across the state.

 The approximately fifty participants discussed existing programs, dove into what’s working and explored potential challenges and opportunities for future collaboration, as well as potential next steps.
 These details have been provided in one, convenient location: The Colorado Rx for PRONTOS Report!
 Metro DNA is so excited to share information from the report that we’ve decided to break it up into a few blog posts, so keep your eyes out for future Rx for PRONTOS Report posts.
 For now, let’s explore what Prescription Programs for the outdoors are and why Metro DNA thinks that they’re important to Colorado communities.